PhD Candidate of Sociology

 American Association of Geographers Annual Meeting, Los Angeles, CA. 2013.

-Journal of Urban Affairs Annual Meeting.
+Urban Affairs Association Annual Meeting.
 San Francisco, CA. 2013.

 University of Minnesota Graduate Seminar on Ethnography.
 Invited Lecture.
 St. Paul, MN.
 2013.